Hazardous Sites & Substances

-- is a nonflammable, colorless liquid at room temperature.
+- a nonflammable, colorless liquid at room temperature.

-- has an ether-like odor at high concentrations; at lower levels, there is no odor to warn people that contaminants are in the air.
+- a chemical that has an ether-like odor at high concentrations; at lower levels, there is no odor to warn people that contaminants are in the air.

 TCE that has been spilled or dumped on the ground can pollute soil and groundwater.
 Because TCE moves from water to air easily, it is not usually found in surface soils or in open surface water.

 - TCE spilled on the ground can move down through the soil and into water under the ground where it may pollute private and public drinking water wells.
 It can also move from water under the ground into rivers or lakes and then quickly move into the air.